Blog Home

 <h2 id="Better">So, is RCS or SMS better for text marketing?</h2>

 There’s no black-and-white answer to whether RCS or SMS is better for your business.
 There are pros and cons to both messaging types.
 What’s better for your brand will depend on various factors, including your specific marketing goals, target audience, and budget.
-Here are some considerations to help you decide:
+Here are some considerations to help you decide on RCS messaging vs SMS messaging:

 SMS may be better for you if: